-The problem \eqref{avoid_prob} naturally appears as a subproblem in algorithms for integer points counting in polyhedra.
-Let us give a brief sketch of how it appears.
 Consider a rational polytope $\PC$ defined by a system of linear inequalities.
-The seminal work of A.~Barvinok \cite{Barv_Original} (see also \cite{BarvBook,BarvPom}) proposes an algorithm to count the number of points inside $\PC \cap \ZZ^n$, which is polynomial for a fixed dimension.
-His approach is based on a representation of $\PC \cap \ZZ^n$ via some rational generating function.
-More precisely, the Barvinok's algorithm computes a set of indices $\IC$, and for each $i \in \IC$, it computes a number $\epsilon^{(i)} \in \ZZ$ and vectors $v^{(i)}, u_1^{(i)}, \dots, u_n^{(i)} \in \ZZ^n$ such that
+The seminal work of A.~Barvinok \cite{Barv_Original_Conf,Barv_Original} proposes an algorithm to count the number of points inside $\PC \cap \ZZ^n$, which is polynomial for a fixed dimension (the modifications of Barvinok's algorithm could be found in \cite{OnBarvinoksAlg_Dyer,BarvPom,EffectiveCounting,BarvWoods}, the detailed description of the algorithm and its theoretical basis could be found in \cite{BarvBook,counting_Lasserre_book}).
+Returning to the algorithm itself, it is based on a representation of $\PC \cap \ZZ^n$ via some rational generating function.
+More precisely, Barvinok's algorithm computes a set of indices $\IC$, and for each $i \in \IC$, it computes a number $\epsilon^{(i)} \in \ZZ$ and vectors $v^{(i)}, u_1^{(i)}, \dots, u_n^{(i)} \in \ZZ^n$ such that

 Here, the notation $z^x$ means $z^x = z_1^{x_1} \cdot \ldots \cdot z_n^{x_n}$.
 The right-hand-side of \eqref{Barvinok_genf_sketch}, i.e. the function $f_{\PC}(z)$, is called the \emph{short rational generating function of $\PC \cap \ZZ^n$}.
 Since the left part of \eqref{Barvinok_genf_sketch} is a finite sum, the point $z = \BUnit$ is an avoidable critical point of $f_{\PC}(z)$.
 Therefore,